Forge

 Reading the full dataset, four positions are conspicuously empty - and they are exactly the ones Forge takes:

 - Open access held to a high bar.
-Programmes are open-and-easy or selective-at-entry; almost none stay open to all yet hold a hard bar throughout via continuous public proof.
+Programs are open-and-easy or selective-at-entry; almost none stay open to all yet hold a hard bar throughout via continuous public proof.

 - Entry by a building test, not a pitch.
 No university I could find gates entry on both a deployed build and a merged open-source contribution.